iocron/gitwebhook/README.md

 ### Setup Gitwebhook (Second Step):

-1. Go to the directory of your choice (has to be accessible from outside / the web)
+1. Go to the directory where you want to install the gitwebhook (has to be accessible from outside / the web)
    ```
    cd <yourWebsiteFolder>
    ```